Oxycontin Possession Attorney

-Newport Rhode Criminal Defense Lawyer S. Joshua Macktaz provides aggressive and effective representation to individuals facing Oxycontin or Oxycodone related drug offenses in Rhode Island state and federal courts.
+Newport, Rhode Criminal Defense Lawyer S. Joshua Macktaz, Esq. provides aggressive and effective representation to individuals facing Oxycontin or Oxycodone related drug offenses in Rhode Island state and federal courts.

 If you have been charged with possession, sale, delivery, or distribution of Oxycontin or Oxycodone you need immediate representation by a skilled and experienced Rhode Island Drug Crimes Defense Attorney.

 Prescription drug offenses involving oxycontin and oxycodone are on the rise in Rhode Island.
 As a result, prosecution of these crimes has become very aggressive and the penalties have become quite severe.
 Oxycontin and oxycodone cases may be charged as felonies, and can carry some extremely severe consequences.

 The penalties you face when charged with a drug crime can vary depending on the type of drug, amount of drugs and your prior record.